 If a dispute does develop, an attorneys fees provision permits the victor to a legal dispute involving a contract to request reimbursement for their legal expenses.
 “Legal expenses” can be phrased in a number of ways, aside from just “legal expenses.”
 Common versions include “collection costs”, “enforcement costs”, and “expenses associated with a breach”.

-Make Sure an Attorneys Fees Provision is Not Against You
+Make Sure it is Not Working Against You

 If attorneys fees are only available to the other party to the contract, then they work against you.
 YOU NEVER WANT TO SIGN A CONTRACT THAT HAS AN ATTORNEYS FEES PROVISION FOR THE OTHER PARTY ONLY.
-Never sign contracts that give attorneys fees to the other party only.
-Even worse, are clauses that award attorneys fees to the other party, no matter what (i.e. they can ask for attorneys fees, even if they lose or it’s their fault).
+Never sign contracts that gives the provision to the other party only.
+Even worse, are clauses that award the other party, no matter what (i.e. they can ask for attorneys fees, even if they lose or it’s their fault).

 Ideally, an attorneys fees provision would be mutual.
 A mutual contract provision means it applies to both parties in the same way.
-You only want to agree to a contract if it give YOU THE RIGHT TO COLLECT ATTORNEYS FEES.
-This means the attorneys fees provision must either be mutual or in your favor.
+You only want to agree to a contract if it gives YOU THE RIGHT TO COLLECT ATTORNEYS FEES.
+This means the provision must either be mutual or in your favor.

-An example of a mutual attorneys fees clause is as follows:
+An example of a mutual clause is as follows:

 The prevailing party in any suit or action hereunder shall be entitled to recover from the losing party all costs incurred by it in enforcing the performance of, or protecting its rights under, any part of this Agreement, including reasonable costs of investigation and attorneys’ fees.